 Today, March 25, 2014, the Supreme Court will hear argument in yet another case that could dramatically affect LGBTQ people, but this time it’s not about marriage equality.
 In Sebelius v.
 Hobby Lobby Stores, Inc., a for-profit business is challenging its obligation under the Affordable Care Act to provide employees with access to birth control.
 If accepted by the Court, the arguments Hobby Lobby is advancing may pose a serious threat to anti-discrimination protections for LGBTQ people.

 In what will likely become a landmark case, the Supreme Court will determine (1) if corporations such as Hobby Lobby have the same religious protections as individuals under federal law, and (2) if requiring that such businesses offer plans that provide coverage for contraceptive benefits impermissibly burdens those protections.

-Given these implications, the Hobby Lobby case is indeed another major moment for the LGBT community.
+Given these implications, the Hobby Lobby case is indeed another major moment for the LGBTQ community.
 The Supreme Court’s resolution of the case will directly affect our reproductive rights and other health care needs.
-Equally concerning, it could result in devastating exceptions to protections for LGBT people at the state and local level, jeopardizing literally decades of advocacy and progress.
+Equally concerning, it could result in devastating exceptions to protections for LGBTQ people at the state and local level, jeopardizing literally decades of advocacy and progress.